 Research shows neurofeedback may be a useful intervention for a range of brain-related conditions including ADHD, dyslexia, pain, aggression, anxiety, PTSD, depression, addictions, OCD, headaches, insomnia, sensory processing difficulties, working memory deficit, and brain trauma.

 First, we want to make sure NFB is right for you.
 We will conduct a clinical interview and administer tests to establish a baseline to measure your starting point in order to track progress.
-We may assign you with weekly homework assignments, such as cognitive exercises, breathing & relaxation exercises, dietary suggestions or family restructuring suggestions so that you will get the most from your training experience.
+We may assign you with weekly homework assignments, such as cognitive exercises or breathing & relaxation exercises.
+We may also refer you to other professionals to make dietary or family restructuring suggestions so that you will get the most from your training experience.
 Some clients are referred to medical or naturopathic doctors in order to rule out allergies and other conditions that may hamper training progress.

 Third, we will develop a therapy plan that includes homework and in clinic training sessions.
 After 10-15 training sessions we will re-evaluate your progress.
 Training will continue only if significant progress has already been made.
 Once it becomes clear that therapy goals have been met, training sessions will taper off until NFB learning has been solidified.